Boil Water Notice FAQs

 Use boiled water for drinking, cooking, making ice, brushing teeth, and washing fruits or vegetables.

 Yes.
-You should still boil your tap water even if you use a kitchen or household water filter.
+You should still boil your tap water even using a kitchen or household water filter.
 Most filters do not remove bacteria or viruses that may be present during a boil water notice.

 Tap water can be used for bathing, showering, and hand washing; be careful not to swallow the water.
 Use caution when bathing infants and young children to ensure that no untreated tap water is consumed.